 SALMON CREEK: trout

 Salmon Creek is a tributary to the Middle Fork Willamette River east of Oakridge.
-Salmon Creek was stocked in late August with 850 rainbow trout.
-Fish are released at several locations up to the Black Creek Road bridge.
+Salmon Creek was last stocked for the season in late August.
 Bait use and both native and hatchery trout harvest are allowed through Oct.
 31.

 SALT CREEK: trout

-Salt Creek is a tributary to the Middle Fork Willamette River east of Oakridge and is open to harvest of native trout through October 31.
-Bait use is allowed during trout season.
-Salt Creek will not be stocked in 2014.
-Instead, these hatchery fished will be released into Hills Creek Reservoir.
+Salt Creek is a tributary to the Middle Fork Willamette River east of Oakridge and is open to harvest of native trout through Oct.
+31. Bait use is allowed during trout season.
+Salt Creek was not stocked in 2014.
+Instead, these hatchery fish were released into Hills Creek Reservoir.

 |Sandy River Steelhead fishing